classroomtechtools/managebac_openapply_to_gsheets/README.md

 Instructions for updating to the latest version of the codebase from an old spreadsheet.
 In the attached project:

-1. Bump the version for the MB_OA_Gsheets library to the latest.
+1. Go to Extensions and click on "AppsScripts" to bring up the project
+2. In the sidebar "Libraries" click on  `MB_OA_Gsheets` library and choose the latest version.
-2. Copy the code in `shell/*` and replace it with the files and code.
-For example, copy the contents of `shell/Managebac.js` to the `ManageBac.gs` file in the project
+3. Except for `Globals.gs`, copy the code in `shell/*` and replace it with the files and code.
+For example, copy the contents of `shell/Managebac.js` to the `ManageBac.gs` file in the project.
+4. You should now be able to use the latest functionality

 ## How it works

 It reads the data from the API, and puts an individual in each column, the fields across the top in columns.
 Since these APIs (or really any APIs) can have a nested structure, we have to flatten the field names with dot notation.
-So, for example, the OpenApply API has `custom_fields` field, which has nested fields `health_information`, so the field can name itself `custom_fields.health_information`.

 Brackets are used to indicate which number in the list it appears.
 So students with `parent_ids`, the column names will be `parent_ids[0]` for the first, `parent_ids[1]` for the second, and so on.